11 Must-Have Ad Agency Business Development Tools (Updated From 2014).

 Echo is a Just Do It tool.
 Go test it when you have 30+ minutes to spare.

 2019 update: This looks like its gone.
 I can’t find it and it has such a universal name that even a decent Google search does not turn it up.

 What’s Up?: Two Trend Spotters.

 One simple way to look like an industry or category leader is to be on top of trending facts and stories.

 Tracking trending content highlights what is by nature popular, provides ideas for blog posts and will get you out front of issues and opportunities that will be of interest to your prospects.
 Watching trends will also help you decide what subjects are worth the effort.

 2091 update: Please use this to get insights for your clients and prospects.

 I am a huge fan of Google Trends.
 Google Trends delivers data on what people are actually searching for and can help you find highly relevant social media subjects for you blog, etc. Google Trends charts also work great to prove points in client meetings.

-One of my favorite agency new business consultant examples of the use of Google Trends is to help us to figure out if people are still using the ‘old’ term advertising agency or have they moved to searching on digital agency?
+One of my favorite agency new business consultant examples of the use of Google Trends is to help us to figure out if people are still using the ‘old’ term advertising agency or have they moved to search on digital agency?
 Many ad agency owners are trying to determine what to call their agencies.
 Are we still advertising agencies or are we now digital agencies, or, social media agencies?
-While it is clear that the use of advertising agency is in decline, it still has high search volumn and I don’t think you should completely shy away from using this inclusive terminology.
+While it is clear that the use of advertising agency is in decline, it still has high search volume and I don’t think you should completely shy away from using this inclusive terminology.